TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 # Developing applications on Device Manager/Wake-up R5 core{#DEVELOP_AND_DEBUG_DMR5}

 [TOC]

 \attention It is recommended to use the TIFS version provided with the release for ensuring compatibility between TIFS and device manager.
-Using the TIFS from different @VAR_SDK_NAME release is not recomended and may cause TIFS/ DM functionality to break.
+Using the TIFS from different @VAR_SDK_NAME release is not recommended and may cause TIFS/ DM functionality to break.

+\attention **DM R5 Logging Behavior**: By default, DM R5 application logs (from Sciserver, Sciclient Direct, and IPC) will only appear on **WKUP UART**.
+See \ref DM_R5_LOGGING_CHANGE for details on the default configuration and how to modify trace settings.

 ## Introduction